Panic of 1837: Effects and aftermath

 Virtually the whole nation felt the effects of the panic.
 Connecticut, New Jersey, and Delaware reported the greatest stress in their mercantile districts.
 In 1837, Vermont's business and credit systems took a hard blow.
 Vermont had a period of alleviation in 1838 but was hit hard again in 1839–1840.
 New Hampshire did not feel the effects of the panic as much as its neighbors did.
 It had no permanent debt in 1838 and had little economic stress the following years.
 New Hampshire's greatest hardship was the circulation of fractional coins in the state.

 Conditions in the South were much worse than in the East, and the Cotton Belt was dealt the worst blow.
 In Virginia, North Carolina, and South Carolina the panic caused an increase in the interest of diversifying crops.
 New Orleans felt a general depression in business, and its money market stayed in bad condition throughout 1843.
 Several planters in Mississippi had spent much of their money in advance, which led to the complete bankruptcy of many planters.
 By 1839, many plantations were thrown out of cultivation.
 Florida and Georgia did not feel the effects as early as Louisiana, Alabama, or Mississippi.
 In 1837, Georgia had sufficient coin to carry on everyday purchases.
 Until 1839, Floridians were able to boast about the punctuality of their payments.
 Georgia and Florida began to feel the negative effects of the panic in the 1840s.

 At first, the West did not feel as much pressure as the East or the South.
 Ohio, Indiana, and Illinois were agricultural states, and the good crops of 1837 were a relief to the farmers.
 In 1839, agricultural prices fell, and the pressure reached the agriculturalists.

 Within two months the losses from bank failures in New York alone aggregated nearly $100 million.
 Out of 850 banks in the United States, 343 closed entirely, 62 failed partially, and the system of state banks received a shock from which it never fully recovered.
 The publishing industry was particularly hurt by the ensuing depression.

 Many individual states defaulted on their bonds, which angered British creditors.
 The United States briefly withdrew from international money markets.
 Only in the late 1840s did Americans re-enter those markets.
 The defaults, along with other consequences of the recession, carried major implications for the relationship between the state and economic development.
 In some ways, the panic undermined confidence in public support for internal improvements.
-Although state investment in internal improvements remained common in the South until the Civil War, northerners increasingly looked to private rather than public investment to finance growth.
 The panic unleashed a wave of riots and other forms of domestic unrest.
 The ultimate result was an increase in the state's police powers, including more professional police forces.